rohitvish12/auth/README.md

-Auentication with Email-Id and Password.
+Authentication with Email-Id and Password.